Cataracts 101: Early Signs and When to Consider Surgery

 Impactful Daily Life

 If cataracts are making your daily tasks difficult, then it is high time to consider surgery.
-Patients with cataracts have reported severe vision to driving or walking at night.
+Patients with cataracts have reported severe vision when driving or walking at night.

 Poor Vision Irrespective of Vision Aids